The effect of radiation damage on the light yield and uniformity of candidate plastic scintillator tiles for the CMS hadron calorimeter upgrade: Data analysis

 \subsubsection{Method II -- Functional-form fit}

 The second method is based on a fit to the charge spectra using a function presented in Ref.~\cite{Chmill:2016ghf}.
-The RooFit framework~\cite{Verkerke:2003ir} defines the probability density function, and uses that to perform an unbinned maximum likelihood fit.
+The RooFit framework~\cite{Verkerke:2003ir} defines the probability density function that is used to perform an unbinned maximum likelihood fit.
 The fit parameters include the average number of initially emitted photo-electrons, the distance between neighboring peaks, and the cross-talk probability.
-It is important that the average number of photoelectrons returned by the fit is not compared directly with the number obtained with the other method; the latter include all secondary emissions.
+It is important to note that the average number of photoelectrons returned by the fit is not compared directly with the number obtained with the other method described above; the latter include all the secondary emissions.
 As a first-order approximation, the results of the first method are compared to the number of initially emitted photoelectrons divided by $1-\chi$, where $\chi$ is the cross-talk probability.
 The fit also estimates the distance between neighboring peaks.
-In all cases, this distance lies within the interval $41.5\pm1.5\unit{fC}$, with the value of $41\unit{fC}$ used to estimate the number of photoelectrons through the integration of contributions.
-The SiPM bias voltage was set to obtain a distance between neighboring peaks of $41\unit{fC}$; the result is in excellent agreement with the configuration of the photo sensors.
-A fit including a probability distribution that accounts for the effect of after-pulsing has also been performed; the result suggests that after-pulsing is negligible.
-Two examples of fits of charge spectra are shown in Fig.~\ref{fig:physics_fit}.
+In all cases, this distance lies within the interval $41.5\pm1.5\unit{fC}$, which is very close to the value of $41\unit{fC}$ used to estimate the number of photoelectrons via the integration of contributions.
+The SiPM bias voltage was indeed set to obtain a distance between neighboring peaks of $41\unit{fC}$.
+Thus, this result is in excellent agreement with the configuration of the photo sensors.
+A fit including a probability distribution that accounts for the effect of the after-pulsing has also been performed; the result suggests that after-pulsing is negligible.
+Two examples of the functional-form fits of the charge spectra are shown in Fig.~\ref{fig:physics_fit}.
 The fits have only six free parameters: pedestal peak location, separation between neighboring peaks, electronic noise standard deviation, contribution to the peak width dependent on the number of photoelectrons, average number of photoelectrons, cross-talk probability.
 They demonstrate that it is possible to obtain an adequate description of a SiPM spectrum over multiple orders of magnitude with a small number of free parameters.